Color Theory for Outfits: Expert Style Guide 2026

 4. Monochromatic

 Different shades and tints of one color.
-Creates sophistication and elongation.
+Creates sophistication and visual elongation — a go-to technique on runways and red carpets alike.

 5. Split-Complementary

 One color plus the two colors adjacent to its complement.
-Easier to pull off than full complementary.
+Easier to pull off than full complementary, with slightly less contrast but just as much visual interest.

 Fashion example: Yellow dress with both blue-violet and red-violet accessories.